Smart Contracts and Why Lawyers are Still in the Game.

 Oracles are usually also computer programs that “watch” for external events and feed the results to the smart contract.
 Introducing another actor, necessarily introduces the problem of trusting that actor.
 There are several clever solutions that attempt to ensure oracles’ trustworthiness, however, as you can imagine, the more complex the transaction, the more complex the oracles would need to be and the more complex the oracles, the more vulnerable they are to being challenged as untrustworthy.
 Thus, it appears that oracles do not completely eliminate the need for a final decision-making authority which in today’s world would be courts or at least some form of alternative dispute resolution.

-Smart contracts do introduce a completely new paradigm which is transaction automation and responsiveness to external events.
-However, smart contracts still do not fundamentally change the principles of contracting and contractual interpretation and do not remove the need for a final binding authority to resolve disputes.
+Smart legal contracts do introduce a completely new paradigm which is transaction automation and responsiveness to external events.
+However, smart legal contracts still do not fundamentally change the principles of contracting and contractual interpretation and do not remove the need for a final binding authority, typically fulfilled by lawyers and legal consultants, to resolve disputes effectively.

-Smart contracts will work for some types of transactions where the conditions are relatively straightforward and where it is possible to create a robust external event verification system.
-Other types of agreements will still require an oversight from lawyers, experts and judicial bodies.
-That may change with the evolution of social structures, however, judging by the direction the smart contracting is currently taking, it will take some time.
+Smart legal contracts will work for some types of transactions where the conditions are relatively straightforward and where it is possible to create a robust external event verification system.
+The more complex types of smart legal contracts will still require an oversight from lawyers, experts and judicial bodies.
+That may change with the evolution of social structures, however, judging by the direction the smart legal contracting is currently taking, it will take some time.
 That means that lawyers are still in the game!
 Yay.

 Anna Kim